In This Article

 Side Effects of Caprylyl Glycol

 The biggest potential drawback is irritation, though that is most likely to occur when used at a very high concentration.
 Generally speaking, in most products, caprylyl glycol is diluted enough to not cause any issues, notes Belkin.
-Solomon adds that The Cosmetic Ingredient Review (CIR) Expert Panel has assessed this ingredient as safe, and that it's also considered safe to use during pregnancy and breastfeeding.
+The Cosmetic Ingredient Review (CIR) Expert Panel has assessed this ingredient as safe.
+It's also considered safe to use during pregnancy and breastfeeding, according to Solomon.

 How to Use It